-Bodnar, 1985; Gjerde, 1985; Overacker, 1998; Szasz, 2004; Bovee, 2010).
-Even today, almost 85 percent of those who attend religious services at least once a year believe that their congregation would help them in case of illness or some other difficult situation, according to the US General Social Survey (Glaeser and Sacerdote, 2008; Smith et al., 2013).
+In the United States, religious communities are widely regarded as having been the main source of social assistance, especially in agricultural regions, until the rise of government social spending at the beginning of the 20th century (McBride 1962; Cnaan et al. 2002; Lindert 2004; Gruber and Hungerman 2007; Harris and Bridgen 2007).
+The available financial accounts of 19th-century churches indicate substantial expenditures on local relief and charity (Nemeth and Luidens 1994).
+There is also extensive historical evidence that local religious community members supported each other in case of need (see, e.g., Trattner 1974; Bodnar 1985; Gjerde 1985; Overacker 1998; Szasz 2004; Bovee 2010).
+Even today, almost 85% of those who attend religious services at least once a year believe that their congregation would help them in case of illness or some other difficult situation, according to the US General Social Survey (Glaeser and Sacerdote 2008; Smith et al. 2013).

-Our theoretical model implies that a greater part of the population should organize into religious communities in agricultural economies with greater rainfall risk.
-We evaluate this hypothesis by examining whether in the nineteenth-century United States churches in counties with greater rainfall risk had more total members or a greater combined seating capacity relative to population.
-To control for expected agricultural productivity, we include a range of geographic and climatic variables in our analysis.
+Our theoretical model implies that a greater part of the population should organize into religious communities in agricultural economies with greater common agricultural risk when holding agricultural output constant.
+We evaluate this hypothesis by examining whether in the 19th-century United States, churches in counties with greater rainfall risk had more total members or a greater total seating capacity relative to population.
+To control for expected agricultural output, we include a range of geographic variables as well as the effect of rainfall on expected agricultural output in our empirical analysis.
 Our empirical results indicate a statistically and quantitatively significant link between membership in religious communities and rainfall risk in 1890, 1870, and 1860.
-A 1-standard-deviation increase in rainfall risk is associated with about a 10-percent increase in total church members and seating capacity relative to population.4
+A one-standard-deviation increase in rainfall risk is associated